angelaguirrejs/disney-world/readme.md

 # Disney World API

-This project is an API that provides endpoints to manag the following resources:
+This project is an API that provides endpoints to manage the following resources:
 - movies.
 - characters.
 - genders.